 Embodied Self Regulation: How the Vayus help us

-In February of 2020, after years of struggle and misdiagnosis, I was diagnosed with PTSD.
+n February of 2020, after years of struggle and misdiagnosis, I was diagnosed with PTSD.
 The year that followed focused on therapy, filled with tears and healing.
-I never expected Continue reading
+I never expected the vayus would be so helpful.

 I am not resilient: A story of discovery and recovery